-Ball of foot pain treatment starts conservatively, with elevating the foot when possible and avoiding activities that worsen the pain.
-Ice and over-the-counter anti-inflammatory medication, such as ibuprofen, reduces the pain and inflammation.
+Ball of foot pain treatment starts conservatively, elevating the foot when possible and avoiding activities that worsen the pain.
+Ice and over-the-counter anti-inflammatory medication, such as ibuprofen, reduce the pain and inflammation.
 Using supportive shoes, orthotics, metatarsal pads or arch supports also relieve stress and improve your foot function.
 When these methods aren’t effective, your doctor may recommend a steroid injection to reduce your symptoms.
 In rare cases, you may need a minimally invasive surgical procedure.

-If you’re feeling ongoing ball of foot pain symptoms, you can’t just ignore it.
+If you’re feeling the ongoing ball of foot pain symptoms, you can’t just ignore it.
 The pain often won’t let you, and it’s unhealthy to load up on any type of pain medication.
-When you don’t have the condition treated, other problems can develop, such as hammer toes or a limp.
+When you don’t have the condition treated, other problems can develop, such as hammertoes or a limp.
 The pain can spread, too, to your hips or your back as you try to compensate by shifting your weight away from the ball of your foot.